 The overwhelming majority of truck accidents are caused by driver error.
 However, there are a few reasons that commonly contribute to these incidents.

 There are laws and regulations about how many hours a truck driver can drive in a shift, when rest breaks must be taken, and sleep guidelines.
 These rules are designed to minimize the risk of a tired driver.
 Of course, the rules are not perfect, and even if followed, do not guarantee that a truck driver will never experience fatigue when behind the wheel.
 Driving a truck is a tedious job and there is a lot of pressure to deliver a load on time.
 Therefore, fatigue is common among all drivers and increases the chances for a truck accident.

 Driving While Under the Influence of Alcohol or Drugs

 Compared with passenger vehicles, you wouldn’t expect truck drivers to have high rates of drug or alcohol use.
 However, you may be surprised how frequently these problems occur.
-According to a study, 50% of truck drivers admitted at some point to drinking alcohol and getting behind the wheel, 30% have used stimulants, 20% have used marjuana, and 3% have used cocaine!
+According to a study, 50% of truck drivers admitted at some point to drinking alcohol and getting behind the wheel, 30% have used stimulants, 20% have used marijuana, and 3% have used cocaine!